tangentsoft/pidp8i/doc/cc8-manual.md

 ## Conclusion

-This is a somewhat limited manual which attempts to give an outline of a very simple compiler for which I apologise as the source code is obscure and badly commented.
+This is a somewhat limited manual which attempts to give an outline of a very simple compiler for which we apologise as the source code is obscure and badly commented.
 However, the native OS/8 compiler/tokeniser (`n8.c`) is only 600 lines which is a nothing in the scale of things these days.
-However, I hope this project gives some insight into compiler design and code generation strategies to target a most remarkable computer.
-I would also like to give credit to the builders of OS/8 and in particular the FORTRAN II system which was never designed to survive the onslaught of this kind of modern software.
+However, we hope this project gives some insight into compiler design and code generation strategies to target a most remarkable computer.
+We would also like to give credit to the builders of OS/8 and in particular the FORTRAN II system which was never designed to survive the onslaught of this kind of modern software.

 Don’t expect too much!
 This compiler will not build this week’s bleeding edge kernel.
 But, it may be used to build any number of useful utility